 For the rest of you, did you catch the part where this tofu has its own fan club?
 That’s how good this tofu is!

 - 8 ounces extra firm tofu

 - 3-4 Tablespoons tamari, (gluten free soy sauce)

 - 1 Tablespoon maple syrup

-In a small bowl, mix the rest of the ingredients together to make the marinade.
+- In a small bowl, whisk the rest of the ingredients together to make the marinade.

-Pour the marinade over the tofu and toss to coat.
+- Pour the marinade over the tofu and toss to coat.
 Let sit at least 30 minutes.

 - You can sub honey for maple syrup if not vegan.